 Last updated July 24, 2024

 Without a doubt, The Forks is one of our top recommendations for things to do in Winnipeg.
 With a central location downtown and a fantastic atmosphere, it’s the perfect place to eat, shop, and visit some of the city’s best attractions.
 Encompassing a huge 5.5-hectare site, it’s also popular for walking, cycling, skateboarding, snowshoeing, cross-country skiing, and ice skating, with many places to rent equipment if you don’t have your own.
-There’s also plenty of public art to enjoy, public gardens, walking trails along the Red and Assiniboine Rivers, and regular events and entertainment.
-Put it this way: if anyone asks us the one spot to visit when in Winnipeg, we always say The Forks first.

 With that in mind, we’ve put together a massive guide on everything you need to know about the Winnipeg Forks, including opening hours, restaurants to try, shops to visit, events to see, and things to do.
 You could easily spend a few days in and around The Forks if you include some of its surrounding attractions (such as the museums… more on that below), but we recommend at least a couple of hours for a meal and some shopping.
 In summer, The Forks is one of the nicest places to be in the evening, as you can grab a drink and watch the sunset over the Red and Assiniboine Rivers on their huge outdoor patio.